acyeh-lab/microbes/scripts/blast_fraction/README.md

 This function returns what fraction of strains an input sequence is found in from "query.fa'.
 This can be used to find how good a probe coverage is.
 The output is named the same as the .fa file, which should contain 1 probe.
 To query mutltiple probes, have to submit job with different ".fa' file.

+Note for short probes, set max-evalue to 10; for longer stretches, can do 1e-5.

 ```
 sbatch blast_fraction_by_assembly.sh \
   --table /fh/fast/hill_g/Albert/Collaboration-Microbiome/blast_results/Akkermansia_muciniphila.csv \